My Australia Awards Story: Forging lifelong connections

 I am proud of how engaging and welcoming our culture is, wherever we are.

-As a scholar, I am proud every time we, AAS scholars are chosen to represent our respective group - whether as members of the student in our faculty or as AAS scholars from the Philippines in AAS events.
+As a Filipino scholar, I am proud every time we are chosen to represent our respective groups – whether as members of the student in our faculty or as Filipino scholars in Australia Awards events.

 I was privileged enough to do both.
-I was invited by the Melbourne Law School (MLS) of the University of Melbourne as one of the student panelists during Student Life Panel discussion last 21 February 2024 together with fellow international students from India, Myanmar, and China.
-Another invitation was as a mentor during Mentoring session for Australia Awards Students Introductory to Academy Program - Melbourne Law School.
+I was invited by the Melbourne Law School (MLS) of the University of Melbourne as one of the student panelists during Student Life Panel discussion last 21 February 2024, together with fellow international students from India, Myanmar, and China.
+I was also invited to become a mentor during Mentoring session for Australia Awards Students Introductory to Academy Program - Melbourne Law School.

-Lastly, we, AAS scholars have a good run as active officers and members of the Filipino-Australian Student Council of Victoria where we were able to experience the best of Victoria through the generosity of our Consulate General's Office and the Filipino community.
+Lastly, we, Australia Awards scholars, had a good run as active officers and members of the Filipino-Australian Student Council of Victoria and we experienced the best of Victoria through the generosity of our Consulate General's Office and the Filipino community.

 Give one word to describe your Australia Awards journey.